*Has Existential Crisis* - Artist Interview with Mike Harrington

 Is there any specific picture that you feel like oh, I really captured this person's energy?

 I think there's a few.
 There's one I have in my office of my friend Lida.
 So in the picture she has like three heads and eight arms because she's always doing like a million things.
 That's like the first time I've been able to do the multi-arm thing, I think that captured her pretty well.
-There's like so many, it's really hard to answer that question … it's really cool to see that I feel like I captured that person's fierceness or their general energy.
+There's like so many, it's really hard to answer that question … it's really cool to see that I captured that person's fierceness or their general energy.

 Lida #6 - Photo from Mike Harrington